fossas/fossa-cli/docs/integrations/golang.md

 ## Design

-The Go plugin assumes that the configured entry point is in a larger project managed by one of our 5 supported tools.
+The Go plugin assumes that the configured entry point is in a larger project managed by one of our 7 supported tools.
 It detects the project folder by looking for the nearest parent folder that also contains a tool manifest.
 The manifests searched for are:

 1. `dep`: `Gopkg.toml`
 2. `glide`: `glide.yaml`
 3. `godep`: `Godeps/Godeps.json`
 4. `govendor`: `vendor/vendor.json`
 5. `vndr`: `vendor.conf`
+6. `gdm`: `Godeps`
+7. `gomodules`: `go.mod`

-When the plugin finds a project folder, it assumes that every tool with a manifest in the project folder is used to manage the current project.
+When the plugin finds a project folder it assumes that every tool with a manifest in the project folder is used to manage the current project.

 ### Building